Gamify-IT/docs/adr/2022-07-14-unity-folder-structure.md

   - for example put all World Scenes into the worlds folder
   - Scripts only in the scripts folder, with subfolders which are named to display where the script belongs to
     - also applies to all other stuff like prefabs, scenes, sprites, tiles, animations, ...
-  - no longer needed scenes/scripts/etc. should be moved to "old" folder in the respective parent Folder.
+  - no longer needed scenes/scripts/etc. should be deleted
-    - or deleted?

-### Proposed folder structure:
+### Proposed folder structure

 - Assets
   - Animations